1backend/1backend/server/docker/stable-diffusion/README.md

 ## simple

-The simple folder version used by OpenOrch by the image name `crufter/stable-diffusion-simple`.
+The simple folder version used by 1Backend by the image name `crufter/stable-diffusion-simple`.

 It is aimed to run on any platform.